-The switch '-gnaty' on its own (that is not followed by any letters or digits), is equivalent to gnaty3aAbcefhiklmnprst, that is all checking options enabled with the exception of '-gnatyo', '-gnatyd', '-gnatyu', and '-gnatyx'. an indentation level of 3 is set.
-This is similar to the standard checking option that is used for the GNAT sources.
+The switch '-gnaty' on its own (that is not followed by any letters or digits), then the effect is equivalent to the use of '-gnatyy', as described above, that is all built-in standard style check options are enabled.

 The switch '-gnatyN' clears any previously set style checks.